danwing/referee/draft-wing-settle-referee.md

 TLS handshake.
 If they match, the client replaces the information in its cache.

-Internally a client might form a unique identity for a local domain server as hostname (e.g., printer.local) combined with the identity of the Referee, such as the Referee's public key fingerprint.
+Internally, a client might form a unique identity for a local domain server as hostname (e.g., printer.local) combined with the identity of the Referee, such as the Referee's public key fingerprint.
 In this way, when the client is on a different network (which will have a